-This newer, Amazing Spider-Man franchise has taken liberties outside of canon that are plausible and palatable.
-A new backstory to Peter Parker’s parents death is woven into the Oscorp story line.
-If you missed the first film, a short revisiting to Peter Parker’s parents death brings all audience members up to speed.
+This newer, Amazing Spider-Man franchise has taken liberties outside of canon that is plausible and palatable.
+A new backstory to Peter Parker’s parents’ death is woven into the Oscorp storyline.
+If you missed the first film, a short revisiting to Peter Parker’s parents’ death brings all audience members up to speed.

 The first installment of The Amazing Spider-Man set up this second leg with great expectations with its many references to Oscorp throughout the film.
 For those that are not familiar with the comic book, Oscorp plays a role in over 40 years of storytelling.